-Level 1 (Absolute Beginners)
+Level 1 (Absolute Beginners) - Autumn term only

 In the autumn term this class is open to absolute beginners, you never need to have played before!
 You will explore the sound of the folk fiddle, learn simple tunes, develop your rhythm, learn how to tune your instrument and develop your ensemble skills by learning and playing with others.
 This course aims to give you a solid grounding in both the basics of playing the fiddle and of traditional folk fiddle tunes and accompaniments.
 A great way to start your learning and prepare you brilliantly for approaching any style of playing with confidence and knowledge.